 On Oct.
 9, 1988, the Arizona Republic published excerpts from embarrassing memos that had been sent by Tanton and Conner to members of FAIR’s leadership.
 The documents were known as the WITAN memos; they came from an October 1986 conference in which Tanton met with a number of anti-immigration activists for a strategy session.
 The memos revealed Tanton’s innermost, and controversial, thoughts.
 Tanton warned of a “Latin onslaught,” complained of Latinos’ allegedly low “educability.”
 He asked, “Will Latin American migrants bring with them the tradition of the mordida (bribe), the lack of involvement in public affairs, etc.?”
 He also wondered: “Can homo contraceptivus [meaning whites] compete with homo progenitiva [meaning Latinos] if borders aren’t controlled?
 Or is advice to limit ones [sic] family simply advice to move over and let someone else with greater reproductive powers occupy the space?”

-In the memos, Tanton, sounding much like the Klan of the 1920s, expressed concerns over the role of the Catholic Church in the United States, a favorite topic of his.
-He worried that the Church would capitalize on the Catholic faith of Latino immigrants to exert more political influence in the U.S. Specifically, he thought the church would try to subvert the division between church and state and limit abortion and birth control.
+In the memos, Tanton, sounding much like the Klan of the 1920s, expressed concerns over the role of the Catholic Church in the United States.
+He worried that the church would capitalize on the Catholic faith of Latino immigrants to exert more political influence in the U.S. Specifically, he thought the church would try to subvert the division between church and state and limit abortion and birth control.

 Maybe Stein has vigorously defended Tanton because he has expressed similarly extreme positions.
 In 1991, Stein sent a report to FAIR’s board of directors under the subject line: “The Defenders of American culture Rise to the Call to Arms.”
 In the memo, which is archived at George Washington University’s Gelman Library, Stein celebrated a new “disdain” in the media and among intellectuals for “the political agenda of those who openly attack the contributions of Western Civilization.”
 He was particularly happy that “multicultural and Politically Correct” school curricula had come under criticism.